AOT-Technologies/forms-flow-ai/README.md

   * Fill in forms on behalf of the client if needed.
   * View reports on analytics (slice 'n dice the data within the form) and metrics (details about the process eg. how many cases processed per day  )
 - formsflow-client
-  * Fill in and submit online form(s)
+  * Fill in and submit the online form(s)

 Roles are derived from claims extracted from the JWT's returned from Keycloak during the login process.
 A user may be assigned multiple roles.
-User, group and role creation and management is performed in  Keycloak by the Keycloak administrator.
+User, group, and role creation and management are performed in  Keycloak by the Keycloak administrator.

-Here are some important notes about the interaction between users, groups and roles
+Here are some important notes about the interaction between users, groups, and roles

-* Groups (and if needed , subgroups) are associated with roles
+* Groups (and if needed, subgroups) are associated with roles
-* The current implementation uses "cleint roles" which associates roles with clients (which, in Keycloak are effectively components with the ability to have user logins - forms-flow-analytics, forms-flow-bpm and forms-flow-web for components Redash, Camunda and FormsFlow UI respectively).
+* The current implementation uses "client roles" which associates roles with clients (which, in Keycloak are effective components with the ability to have user logins - forms-flow-analytics, forms-flow-bpm, and forms-flow-web for components Redash, Camunda, and FormsFlow UI respectively).
 This may be moved to the realm in a later release.
 * Note that there is no client for form.io - there is no direct login capability on Keycloak for form.io.
 All form administration is performed from the FormsFlow UI
 * Users are assigned to groups and thereby inherit the roles
-* Groups are also synced to Camunda so are available for task filtering, email notifications etc.
+* Groups are also synced to Camunda so are available for task filtering, email notifications, etc.
-* In the current implementation ONLY members of group camunda-admins are able to access the Camunda UI directly
+* In the current implementation ONLY members of group camunda-admins can access the Camunda UI directly
-* There is some "under-the-covers" authorization going on with repect to access between the  FormsFlow UI, the FormsFlow API and Camunda with the addition of audience mapping - basically allowing communication between components
+* There is some "under-the-covers" authorization going on concerning access between the  FormsFlow UI, the FormsFlow API, and Camunda with the addition of audience mapping - basically allowing communication between components

 By convention we use the following strategy in our Keycloak setup instructions (it can of course be modified as needed ):